History of urban planning: Modernism

+Concurrently to the work of Le Corbusier, in Germany under the Weimar Republic, a group of theorists group up around the Bauhaus and were actively involved in developing new housing projects in Frankfurt and other German cities including in Stuttgartt and Berlin.
+New Frankfurt (German: Neues Frankfurt) was an affordable public housing program in Frankfurt started in 1925 and completed in 1930.
+The project was initiated by Frankfurt's mayor Ludwig Landmann, who hired the architect Ernst May as a general manager of many communal departments.
+In Stuttgart, the Weissenhof Estate (German: Weißenhofsiedlung) is a housing estate built for the 1927 Deutscher Werkbund exhibition.
+It was an international showcase of modern architecture's aspiration to provide cheap, simple, efficient, and good-quality housing.
+Two buildings designed by Le Corbusier were designated a World Heritage Site in 2016 as part of The Architectural Work of Le Corbusier, an Outstanding Contribution to the Modern Movement.

+Similarly, the Berlin Modernism Housing Estates, now a UNESCO World Heritage Site, comprising six separate subsidized housing estates in Berlin.
+Dating mainly from the years of the Weimar Republic (1919–1933), when the city of Berlin was particularly progressive socially, politically and culturally, they are outstanding examples of the building reform movement that contributed to improving housing and living conditions for people with low incomes through innovative approaches to architecture and urban planning.
+The estates also provide exceptional examples of new urban and architectural typologies, featuring fresh design solutions, as well as technical and aesthetic innovations.
+Bruno Taut, Martin Wagner and Walter Gropius were among the leading architects of these projects which exercised considerable influence on the development of housing around the world.

 Another important theorist was Sir Patrick Geddes who understood the importance of taking the regional environment into account and the relationship between social issues and town planning, and foresaw the emergence of huge urban conurbations.
 In 1927, he was commissioned to plan the city of Tel Aviv, then in Mandatory Palestine.
 It consisted of about 40 blocks, sized around 150 metres squared.
 The block contained an inner small public garden, disposed into a windmill configuration of inner access roads, making it awkward for car traffic.
 The big blocks form a gently undulating street pattern, north–south commercial, east–west arranged to catch the sea breeze.
 This was a simple and efficient manner to modernise the historical fixed grid patterns.
 A series of shaded boulevards short cuts the system, with some public squares, accessing the sea front.
 The plan of the new town became a success.

 Urban planning in communist countries has often modeled itself on Western modernism, using the authority of the state to implement efficient urban designs produced in administrative centers.
 (In Russia this process was nominally decentralized after the end of the USSR, but Moscow remains the source of much of the country's urban planning expertise.)
 Germany under national socialism also undertook grandiose schemes for urban redesign.